 In addition to historical information, this annual report contains forward-looking statements under the applicable federal securities law.
 These statements are based on management's current expectations and assumptions regarding markets in which American Campus Communities, Inc. (the "Company") operates, operational strategies, anticipated events and trends, the economy, and other future conditions.
 Forward-looking statements are not guarantees of future performance and involve certain risks and uncertainties, which are difficult to predict.
-For discussions of some risks and uncertainties that could cause actual results to differ materially from those expressed or implied by the forward-looking statements, please refer to our filings with the Securities and Exchange Commission, including our Annual Report on Form 10-K for the year ended December 31, 2018 (which is included in this annual report) under the heading "Risk Factors" and under the heading "Business - Forward-looking Statements" and subsequent quarterly reports on Form 10-Q. We undertake no obligation to publicly update any forward-looking statements, whether as a result of new information, future events, or otherwise.
+For discussions of some risks and uncertainties that could cause actual results to differ materially from those expressed or implied by the forward-looking statements, please refer to our filings with the Securities and Exchange Commission, including our Annual Report on Form 10-K for the year ended December 31, 2018 (which is included in this annual report) under the heading "Risk Factors" and under the heading "Business - Forward-looking Statements, whether as a result of new information, future events, or otherwise.
 The information on our website is not a part of this annual report.